odea-project/qAlgorithms/README.md

 To open powershell in the qAlgorithms directory, open it with the windows explorer and type "powershell" into the path field.

-On linux, you can execute qAlgorithms through bash and use special characters like µ in filenames.
-We use the std::filesystem library, so you are limited by that.
+On linux, you can use special characters like µ in filenames, provided your terminal supports them.
+We use the [std::filesystem library](https://en.cppreference.com/w/cpp/filesystem), so you are limited by that.

 To use qAlgorithms for processing mass spectrometry data, you need to convert your measurements into .mzML files, for example with msconvert.
 Currently, only MS1